lino-framework/book/docs/specs/system.rst

 .. currentmodule:: lino.modlib.system

-The :mod:`lino.modlib.system` plugin  defines some "system features", especially the :class:`SiteConfig` model.
-It is automatically installed with every Lino application.
+The :mod:`lino.modlib.system` plugin defines some system features that are automatically installed with every Lino application.

+It especially provides the :class:`SiteConfig` model.

 .. contents::